anamayasullerey/camera_streams/README.md

 - A queue must support time window based logging
 - A queue must support sampled logging (1 in N frames)

+## Statistics
+- Number of frames moved
+- Number of frames moved since last activation
+- Number of frames dropped
+- Number of frames dropped since last activation
+- Max and min latencies at the input and output of the queues
+- Average queue depth
+- Max queue depth
+- Min queue depth